 Individual results cannot be identified because of the way the views of employees are merged together, not reported individually.
 This ensures that all survey responses remain anonymous and confidential.

 Public sector organisations receive reports that summarise responses from their employees.
 The results are used by organisations to identify areas of good practice and to make improvements where needed using the evidence from the survey.

-Most importantly, the results of the survey can be used throughout the sector by employees, managers, and work groups.
-The Public Service Commission encourages all employees and managers to engage with the results of the survey and think about how positive impact can be created at an individual, organisational, and systemic level to improve workplace practices.
+Most importantly, the results of the survey can be used throughout the sector by employees, managers and work groups.
+The Public Service Commission encourages all employees and managers to engage with the results of the survey and think about how change can be affected at an individual, organisational and systems level to improve workplace practices.

-We'll update this page regularly as we progress with the survey.
+We'll update this space regularly to reflect progress with the survey.